 The new line on the existing 150-foot-wide right of way would be built using double-circuit, two-pole, steel structures centered on the right of way.
 The new line on a new 100-foot-wide right of way would be built using single-circuit, steel poles centered on the right of way.

-The project is expected to be in service in spring 2022.
+The project is expected to be in service in Fall 2021.
 Construction is scheduled to begin in spring 2021.
 (Dates are subject to change.
 Unexpected issues may arise, resulting in the need to adjust the schedule.)

 TVA is committed to working with area stakeholders to address concerns during various stages of the project.